 Fortunately, the snake was soon easily caught and transported to a nearby Police station, before coming into the care of the RSPCA.

-An animal collection officer attended the property to rescue the snake, who has now been transferred to a specialist centre in the West Midlands for … Continue reading…
+The boa has now been transferred to a specialist facility in the West Midlands for … Continue reading…